mongodb/docs/source/reference/javascript.rst

       Do not use :func:`db.eval()` for long running operations, as :func:`db.eval()` blocks all other operations.
-Consider using :doc:`map reduce </core/map-reduce>` for similar functionality in these situations.
+Consider using :term:`map-reduce` for similar functionality in these
+      situations.

       The :func:`db.eval() method cannot operate on sharded data.
 However, you may use :func:`db.eval()` with non-sharded